dhruvg102/OpenGL---3D-Rendering/README.md

 * [3D Graphics Rendering Cookbook by Sergey Kosarevsky | Viktor Latypov](https://github.com/PacktPublishing/3D-Graphics-Rendering-Cookbook/tree/master)

 # Building the project
-Premake is required to build the project.
+CMake is required to build the project.

-* Start by cloning the repository with `git clone https://github.com/dhruvg102/Engine.git`.
+* Start by cloning the repository with `git clone https://github.com/dhruvg102/OpenGL---3D-Rendering`.
-* Inside GenerateProject.bat change ` ..\\Resources\\premake\\premake5.exe' to location of premake5.exe on your desktop or alternatively add premake to you environment variables
+* Run `GenerateProject.bat` this should create a `build` folder

 ### Windows
-Run GenerateProject.bat, launch *.sln file and build Solution.
+Run The Visual Studio Solution File inside the build folder